Tommeliten Alpha is a gas and condensate field located at a water depth of 75m, approximately 25km south-west of the…

 The Njord field is situated on Haltenbanken, in blocks 6407/7 and 6407/10, 130km north of Kristiansund and 30km west of the Draugen field.
 Licences were awarded to block 6407/7 in 1985 and to block 6407/10 in 1987.
 The water depth in the area is around 330m.

 Oil is produced from the Tilje Formation on the East Flank and in the Central Area.
-The oil-bearing Tilje formation is 100-150m deep, covering an area of around 40km².
+The oil-bearing Tilje formation is 100m-150m-deep, covering an area of around 40km².
 Reservoir pressure is calculated to be at 390bar, 2,850m below sea level.
 Temperatures at this depth are roughly 114°C.

 The development plan has the flexibility to allow for an optional production of other oil reserves in the Tilje Formation, in the Northern Area and in the Ile and Åre Formations, should they subsequently prove to be technically and economically viable.
-A total of six to ten billion m³ of gas should be produced.
+A total of six to ten billion cubic metres of gas are expected to be produced.

 New technology, the adoption of Hydro Plus measures to increase efficiency, as well as the principles of Norsok, are continuously incorporated into new projects.
 For Njord, this has led to: